growly/bfg/README.md

 BFG works, but has sharp edges.
 Because it is gradware and I am but one man.
 Also, even now that we have magical AI, it is bad a lot of the hard parts.
 Designs are DRC-clean enough to pass LVS, so we can measure their performance and compare it to the popular method of synthesising FPGAs from standard cells.

+We think this is how open-source FPGAs should be built, even if it is hard.
+So I implore you to use, criticise, and contribute to this software!

 ## Usage

 BFG relies on [VLSIR](https://github.com/Vlsir/Vlsir) for producing common formats like LEF/DEF, GDS and (the various) Spices.